Daniel Baier

 Daniel Baier (/de/; born 18 May 1984) is a German former professional footballer who played as a midfielder.
+He is currently the sports coordinator at club RB Leipzig.

 Baier is a legend of FC Augsburg who spent his entire career in Germany.
 Dieter Eilts has said about Baier: "Daniel is an individual talent.
 He plays a deadly passing game.
 If he continues in this way, he has a big future."

 Career

 Born in Cologne, Baier first played for the youth team of TSV 1860 Munich.
 He generally plays an offensive midfield role.
 He made his league debut against 1.
 FC Köln on 13 September 2003.

 FC Augsburg

 On 31 January 2010, he left VfL Wolfsburg and returned to FC Augsburg.

 On 20 September 2017, Baier was fined €20,000 and suspended for one Bundesliga game, as he made a masturbation gesture at RB Leipzig coach Ralph Hasenhüttl during the 1–0 victory against Leipzig the day before.

 On 13 January 2020, Baier signed a one and a half year contract with the club.

 After 355 competitive appearances for FC Augsburg, Baier was released by the club on 23 July 2020.
 He announced his retirement from professional football on 9 September 2020.